particuleio/website/content/blog/k3s.en.md

 Title: k3s, k8s minus 5 !
 Date: 2020-03-02
 Category: Kubernetes
-Summary: Rancher k3s is a Kubernetes distribution, ligthweight, packaged into a 50MB binary file ready to be used for your CI jobs
+Summary: Rancher k3s is a Kubernetes distribution, lightweight, packaged into a 50MB binary file ready to be used for your CI jobs
 Author: Romain Guichard
 image: images/thumbnails/k3s.png
 lang: en